commercetools/commercetools-bundles-starter/README.md

 At the root of the repository, run `yarn`.
 To run an application locally, navigate to the application directory and `yarn run start`.
 Be sure to deploy the cloud function 'platform-extension-static-bundles'.
 Please see the README found under the extension package which covers the "Simple Bundles API Extension".
+Run terraform against the terraform folder in 'platform-extension-static-bundles' to setup static bundles type definitions and see the sub folder 'dynamic-bundles-definitions' for dynamic bundle's terraform folder and type definitions.

 ### Troubleshooting